pflagerd/fastapi_learn_tutorial_user_guide/README.md

 # fastapi_learn_tutorial_user_guide

-This repository contains artifacts created byDavid and Dan (D&D) when they executed the tutorial at [FastAPI > Learn > Tutorial - User Guide](https://fastapi.tiangolo.com/tutorial/).
+This repository contains artifacts created by David and Dan (D&D) when they executed the tutorial at [FastAPI > Learn > Tutorial - User Guide](https://fastapi.tiangolo.com/tutorial/).

 <br>